codeface-io/LSPService/README.md

 * **On macOS, Editors can be sandboxed and probably even be distributed via the App Store.**
 * **Editors don't need to locate, install, run and talk to language servers.**
-* In the future, the Language Service could be a machine's central place for managing LSP language servers, possibly also through a web front end.
+* In the future, the Language Service could be a machine's central place for managing LSP language servers, through a CLI and/or through a web front end.
-* Even further down the road, running the Language Service on an actual web server might have some interesting applications, in particular where LSP is used for static code analysis or remote inspection.
+* Even further down the road, running the Language Service on actual web servers might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.

 ## How?